Not a blank template - your details are filled in, formatted to North Carolina law, and ready to sign.

 What is the maximum security deposit in North Carolina?

-In North Carolina, security deposits are limited to 2 months rent (for leases longer than 2 months); 1.5 months rent (month-to-month); 2 weeks rent (week-to-week).
-Landlords must return the deposit within 30 days after the tenant moves out, minus any lawful deductions for unpaid rent, damages beyond normal wear and tear, and cleaning costs.
+In North Carolina, security deposits are capped at 2 months rent (for leases longer than 2 months); 1.5 months rent (month-to-month); 2 weeks rent (week-to-week).
+Landlords must return the deposit within 30 days after move-out, minus lawful deductions for unpaid rent and damages beyond normal wear and tear.

 How much notice is required to terminate a lease in North Carolina?

-For month-to-month tenancies in North Carolina, landlords must provide 7 days written notice by either party for month-to-month tenancy (NCGS § 42-14); week-to-week requires 2 days notice notice and tenants must provide 7 days notice.
-For fixed-term leases, the lease typically ends on the agreed-upon date without requiring additional notice, unless the lease specifies otherwise.
+For month-to-month tenancies, North Carolina requires landlords to give 7 days written notice by either party for month-to-month tenancy (NCGS § 42-14); week-to-week requires 2 days notice notice and tenants to give 7 days notice.
+Fixed-term leases end on the agreed date without additional notice unless the lease says otherwise.

 Ready to Create Your North Carolina Month-to-Month Rental Agreement?